Elon Musk's parenting tech struggle

 What can we learn about parenting from a technology visionary like Musk?

-1. Rich parents around the world are worried their privileged children will lack the ambition and motivation to get ahead.
+1. Wealthy parents like Musk are worried their privileged children will lack the ambition and motivation to succeed

 “It bothers Musk a bit that his kids won’t suffer like he did, he feels that the suffering help make him who he is and gave him extra reserves of strength and will.
 They might have a little adversity at school but these days schools are so protective.”

 A 2014 survey of 3000 families, found that among millionaire parents one of their main concerns was that their wealth would make their children lack motivation and drive.
 For example, it is well known that Bill Gates founder of Microsoft, plans to donate all his money to charity and not give his children an inheritance.
 It is very important to instil in your children passion and drive for real-world goals that require real-time effort.
 Without direction, video games can artificially meet core drives/motivations not met in real-life; achievement, socialising and exploration.
 Also, the latest technology is no longer limited to rich families, computers are now very accessible and common place in all families.